christopher-rtf/universal/examples/pspChannelClient/README.md

 ## Starting up the GPII and trying out the PSP channel example client.

 It can be tested by firing up any configuration of the GPII which includes a local FlowManager.
-Particularly suitable are the mock configurations in %gpii-universal/gpii/configs/mocks - for example you can run
+Particularly suitable are the mock configurations in %gpii-universal/gpii/configs/mocks - for example you can type

     `node gpii.js gpii/configs/mocks gpii.config.development.manualTesting.mock.windows`